How PT Can Help to Reduce Joint Pain and Restore Mobility

-- Nerve Gliding -- nerves run like strings from the spinal cord out to your limbs.
+- Nerve Gliding – nerves run like strings from the spinal cord out to the limbs.
 They pass through and around organs, muscles, joints and connective tissue.
 Sometimes the nerve can become stuck or compressed where it passes through these structures creating a feeling of stretch, burn, or pain.
 This is called nerve entrapment.
-Nerves don’t like to be stretched aggressively so gentle nerve gliding techniques guided by your Physical Therapist can start to address any nerve-related loss in range of motion.
+Nerves don’t like to be stretched aggressively, so gentle nerve gliding techniques guided by your Physical Therapist can start to address any nerve-related loss in range of motion.

 If you suffer from osteoarthritis your Physical Therapist may make additional recommendations to help reduce your joint pain and improve joint mobility.

 These therapies may include: tai chi, aerobic exercise, and/or hydrotherapy.

 - Tai chi – a Chinese martial art that is often used to reduce stress and tension while moving the body through functional range of motion.
 Participants are encouraged to achieve complete relaxation.
 The movements utilized in Tai chi are soft, slow and flowing.

 - Aerobic exercise – activities such as cycling and walking are often encouraged to help reduce joint pain and improve functioning by maintaining muscle conditioning, good blood flow, and optimizing joint lubrication.

 - Hydrotherapy – involves using water (at any temperature) for the purpose of healing, an example being aquatic therapy where exercises are carried out in a heated pool.
 Water often allows you greater access to range of motion due to the weight-reduced environment and hydrostatic pressure.